Colchis: Achaemenid satrapy

 According to Donald Rayfield, the tribes living in the southern Colchis (Macrones, Moschi, and Marres) were incorporated into the Achaemenid Empire and formed the 19th satrapy, while the northern tribes submitted "voluntarily" and had to send to the Achaemenid court 100 girls and 100 boys every five years, though it is not clear whether these were Colchians or persons obtained from other peoples by war or purchase.
-In 400 BC, shortly after the Ten Thousand reached Trapezus, a battle was fought between them and the Colchis in which the latter were decisively defeated.
+In 400 BC, shortly after the Ten Thousand reached Trapezus, a battle was fought between them and Colchians, in which the latter were decisively defeated.
 The influence exerted on Colchis by the vast Achaemenid Empire with its thriving commerce and wide economic and commercial ties with other regions accelerated the socio-economic development of the Colchian land.
 Gocha R. Tsetskhladze further argues that although Colchis and neighboring Iberia were once viewed as not having been under Achaemenid rule, upon request they did pay tribute to the Achaemenid Empire as one would expect of entities under Achaemenid suzerainty.

 Subsequently, the people of Colchis appear to have overthrown the Achaemenid authority, and to have formed an independent state.
 According to Ronald Suny this western Georgian state was federated to Kartli-Iberia in the east, and its kings ruled through skeptoukhi (royal governors) who received a staff from the king.
 According to David Braund's reading of Strabo's account, the native Colchian dynasty continued ruling the country in spite of its fragmentation into skeptoukhies.